Skip to content

 Other technical considerations

-In preparing an outline planning application for the proposed development, a full suite of technical studies is being completed, including Highways, Flooding and Drainage, Ecology, Utilities, Noise, Heritage, Air Quality, Contamination etc. However, in line with the assessment of Lichfield District Council in the Strategic Housing Land Availability Assessment (SHLAA) it is not anticipated that there will be any significant technical constraints to delivering a high quality, sustainable new neighbourhood at this site.
+In preparing an outline planning application for the proposed development, a full suite of technical studies has been completed, including Highways, Flooding and Drainage, Ecology, Utilities, Noise, Heritage, Air Quality, Contamination etc. However, in line with the assessment of Lichfield District Council in the Strategic Housing Land Availability Assessment (SHLAA) it is not anticipated that there will be any significant technical constraints to delivering a high quality, sustainable new neighbourhood at this site.